-Hunting from the ground allows you more freedom.
+Deer hunting with a crossbow from the ground allows you more freedom.
 You can move around and nestle into better positions than archers who use tree stands.

 Like many hunters I spent most of the season perched in a tree with a bow or crossbow.
 Funny how things change, when I first started deer hunting you had to hunt from the ground and I tagged many deer.
 But it wasn’t until one day someone decided to hunt from a tree.
-That was the game changer.
+That was the game-changer.
 Every man and his dog started climbing trees.

 Before the season starts, I spend plenty of time scouting.
 Looking at food and water sources, scrapes, bedding areas and any other signs of deer activity. trying to locate areas where I can sit and catch deer moving too or away from the most visited areas.
 Hunting from a ground blind. you are more limited to only a few select areas that are flat.
 And usually I can only find 2-3 of these great spots .Once you are happy it’s time to set up and build the blind.